Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • All door styles

 Why is a table saw required?
-Well, any cabinet door made of the traditional “stile” and “rail” construction requires quite a bit of ripping of the wood that makes the door.
-Three key uses of a table saw are:
+Well, any cabinet door made of the traditional “stile” and “rail” construction requires extensive ripping of wood that makes the door frame.

 1. Ripping wood strips that will form the door panel